JustFiesta/spring-petclinic-infrastructure/README.md

 Jenkins controller setted up manually in Default VPC as a part of workspace, with its own IP and opened ports: 22, 8080.

-Main objective of this server is to check, integrate Terraform infrastrcuture and **provide/destroy** it as manual job.
-Additionally it can act as controller for application buildserver (after further configuration).
+Main objective of this server is to check Terraform infrastrcuture and **provide/destroy** it as manual job.
+Additionally it acts as controller for application buildserver.

 #### Encountered problems